DNS Client and Cache

-The MikroTik router with DNS cache feature enabled can be set as a primary DNS server for any DNS-compliant clients.
+A MikroTik router with DNS feature enabled can be set as a DNS server for any DNS-compliant client.
 Moreover, MikroTik router can be specified as a primary DNS server under its dhcp-server settings.
-When the DNS cache is enabled, the MikroTik router responds to DNS TCP and UDP requests on port 53.
+When the remote requests are enabled, the MikroTik router responds to TCP and UDP DNS requests on port 53.

-DNS client is used to provide domain name resolution for router itself as well as for the P2P clients connected to the router.
+DNS facility is used to provide domain name resolution for router itself as well as for the clients connected to it.

 If the property use-peer-dns under /ip dhcp-client is set to yes then primary-dns under /ip dns will change to a DNS address given by DHCP Server.